UECC floats first of three LNG battery hybrid PCTCs

 “With the launch of our first LNG battery hybrid PCTC, we are ushering in a new era for UECC and short sea shipping in Europe,” said Glenn Edvardsen, CEO of UECC.
 “These ships prove that decarbonization of the industry is possible using currently available technologies.”

-UECC’s PCTCs are built to meet the Tier 3 IMO NO emission limitations in place for the Baltic Sea and North Sea.
+UECC’s PCTCs are built to meet the Tier 3 IMO NOX emission limitations in place for the Baltic Sea and North Sea.
 All three will be equipped with battery hybrid solutions that UECC says will allow it to exceed the IMO’s target of a 40% reduction in carbon intensity by 2030.

 “The introduction of batteries is an excellent demonstration of our deepening commitment to next-generation sustainability,” Edvardsen added.
 The company hopes that hybridization will improve operational efficiency and further reduce emissions through peak shaving, in addition to handling partial accommodation load and driving auxiliary equipment.
 “Battery power also provides an option for reducing emissions while in port, a feature that more and more cities are demanding,” noted Edvardsen.